ilg-physics-ucsb/physics3l-manual/Lab2PendulumWeek1/Lab2PendulumWeek1.md

 ## 2. Relationship Between the Period of Acceleration and Position

-Typically when measuring the period of the pendulum you would measure the angular position as a function of time.
-Then from that data you would measure the period of the pendulum.
+Typically, when measuring the period of the pendulum, you would measure the angular position as a function of time.
+Then from those data you would calculate the period of the pendulum.

 :::Figure:Figure
 ![Gif  of pendulum moving](imgs/accelerationgif.gif)
 :::

 Since we are measuring the period of the acceleration and not the angular position, we need to understand the relationship between the two.
 In Figure 4 you can see the how the **net acceleration** vector changes with time.
-Notice that is periodic.
-Also notice that at the bottom of the swing it is entirely pointed radially and at the top of the swings it is entirely pointed tangentially.
+Notice that this change is periodic.
+Also notice that at the bottom of the swing the acceleration is pointed entirely radially, and at the top of the swing it is pointed entirely tangentially.

 This indicates that both $a_r$ and $a_\theta$ have some sort of periodic behavior, but it is not a given that the period of either acceleration would match that of the angular position.
-We can get some intuition by watching the animation however.
-Notice that it takes one full swing of the pendulum for $a_\theta$ to point in the same direction while $a_r$ points radially twice in one full swing.
+We can get some intuition by watching the animation, however.
+Notice that it takes one full swing of the pendulum for $a_\theta$ to point in the same direction, while $a_r$ points radially twice in one full swing.

 :::Exercise
 Assume that the angular position of the pendulum is given by Equation 5 above.

 :::Question
-Derive the equation for the radial acceleration of the pendulum $a_r$ as a function of time using Equations 5 and 7.
+Derive the equation for the radial acceleration of the pendulum $a_r$ as a function of time by using Equations 5 and 7.
 Show your work.
 :::

 :::Question
-Derive the equation for the radial acceleration of the pendulum $a_\theta$ as a function of time using Equations 5 and 8.
+Derive the equation for the radial acceleration of the pendulum $a_\theta$ as a function of time by Equations 5 and 8.
 Show your work.
 :::

 :::Question